makeabilitylab/physcomp/arduino/led-fade.md

 ### Visualizing the PWM waveform

-To let you see how the PWM waveform changes with different `analogWrite` values, we wrote a [simple program](https://github.com/makeabilitylab/arduino/blob/master/Basics/analogRead/TrimpotLEDSmoothed/TrimpotLEDSmoothed.ino) that takes in an analog input (from a potentiometer, in this case) and uses it to set an `analogWrite` value to Pin 3.
+To let you see how the PWM waveform changes with different `analogWrite` values on the Arduino Leonardo, we wrote a [simple program](https://github.com/makeabilitylab/arduino/blob/master/Basics/analogRead/TrimpotLEDSmoothed/TrimpotLEDSmoothed.ino) that takes in an analog input (from a potentiometer, in this case) and uses it to set an `analogWrite` value to Pin 3.
+Recall that on the Leonardo, the PWM frequency on Pin 3 is 980Hz ([see docs](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/)).

 Other than the potentiometer, our circuit did not change (we still have an LED with a current-limiting resistor on Pin 3).

 Let's take a look: